Thol Lake

 Thol Lake is an artificial lake near Thol village in Kadi in Mehsana District in the Indian state of Gujarat.
-A fresh water lake surrounded by marshes, it was built as an irrigation tank in 1912.
+A freshwater lake surrounded by marshes, it was built as an irrigation tank in 1912.
 Declared the Thol Bird Sanctuary in 1988, it is a habitat to 150 species of birds, about 60% of them waterbirds.
 Many migratory birds nest and breed in the lake and its periphery.
 The two most prominent species of birds recorded in the sanctuary are flamingoes and sarus crane (Grus antigone).
 The sanctuary is also proposed to be declared an Eco-Sensitive Zone, conforming to the Environment (Protection) Act, 1986 (29 of 1986), for which draft notification has been prepared.

 Topography

 The lake drains a catchment area of 15500 ha.
 It is in a semi-arid zone of the Mehsana district with dominance of dry deciduous vegetation.

 The climate in the area consists of three seasons: winter, summer and monsoon.
 The average annual rainfall in the catchment of the lake is 600 mm with a minimum of 100 mm and maximum of 800 mm.
 The maximum and minimum temperatures recorded in the area are 43 C and 8 C.

-The lake is situated near Thol village 20 km from Kalol and 40 km north-west of Ahmedabad, 75 km from Mehsana in Mehsana District.
+The lake is situated near Thol village 20 km from Kalol, 40 km northwest of Ahmedabad, and 75 km from Mehsana.